marcduiker/marcduiker.github.io/_posts/2015-10-31-ruling-the-continuous-integration-seas-with-sitecore-ship-part-2.md

 In the Gist below you can see the _deploy-sitecorepackage.ps1_ script which I use to upload and deploy Sitecore packages.
 I actually prefer to use the more verbose cURL syntax (e.g. `--form` instead of `-F`) because I believe the intention of the script is much more clear to the reader who might not know the syntax well.
-A full description of the parameters can be found in the [cuRL manual](http://curl.haxx.se/docs/manpage.html).
+A full description of the parameters can be found in the [cURL manual](http://curl.haxx.se/docs/manpage.html).

 {% gist 6e3ada7efad84dc418b7 %}